 The Kure Beach fishing pier is a practical landmark for orientation: it extends into the Atlantic and draws pier fishing visitors throughout the season.
 The beach strand is publicly accessible and generally less packed than comparable summer days at Carolina Beach or Wrightsville Beach.
 Parking is more distributed and easier to find outside of peak holiday weekends, which matters for visitors who want to avoid the lot-circling routine that comes with higher-traffic beaches.

 Fort Fisher State Historic Site and the North Carolina Aquarium at Fort Fisher are both within a short drive of Kure Beach, and both are legitimate reasons to anchor on this end of Pleasure Island.
 The aquarium draws families with younger children; Fort Fisher adds a Civil War history angle for visitors who want cultural stops alongside beach time.
-Neither of those draws requires staying overnight in Kure Beach specifically, but proximity makes same-day combinations easy without a long backtrack.
+Neither requires staying overnight in Kure Beach specifically, but proximity makes same-day combinations easy without a long backtrack.

 Wrightsville Beach: the island closest to downtown